rshipp/python-appassure/README.md

 > *  Restore your entire server and retrieve all of your data in seconds
 > *  Protect your workloads on VMs, physical servers and in the cloud
 > *  Restore to dissimilar systems, physical or virtual
-> *  Recover Microsoft® Exchange, SQL Server® and SharePoint® applications
+> *  Recover Microsoftï¿½ Exchange, SQL Serverï¿½ and SharePointï¿½ applications
 > *  Ensure built-in disaster recovery with hot standby VMs

  -- *[Dell.com](http://software.dell.com/products/appassure/)*